 What Is FIRE and What Does It Stand For?

 Perhaps you’ve heard of Vickie Robin and Joe Dominguez?
 They co-authored “Your Money or Your Life”, a popular and best-selling book on personal finance.
 In the book, the concept of weighing your time spent working for money and paying your bills versus the amount of time available to you in life is discussed as a way to judge and calculate what’s needed to save for and retire at your desired age.

 The concept sparked the FIRE movement, which stands for Financial Independence, Retire Early.

-Following some basic calculations and retirement savings strategies, one can determine the amount of money they will need to retire comfortably, and therefore calculate how much they need to save each week, month and year to achieve FIRE status.
+Following some basic calculations and retirement savings strategies, one can determine the amount of money needed to retire comfortably, and therefore calculate how much they need to save each week, month, and year to achieve FIRE status.